Mesothelioma Statistics

 Mesothelioma Latency Period by Gender

-Men’s higher levels of occupational asbestos exposure likely result in a shorter latency period.
+Men’s higher rates of heavy occupational asbestos exposure likely result in a shorter latency period.
 The latency period for men is about 48 years.
 The latency period for women is about 53 years.

 Mesothelioma Survival Rates by Gender